 - Size of house.

-- Whether any preparation work or repairs have to be done before the render coat is applied.
+- Do the walls need any preparation work or repairs before applying the render coat?

 - Which part of the country you are in.
 London and the South East will always be more expensive than elsewhere.

 |2 bedroom bungalow||£2,500 to £3,500||4 to 6 days|